freiheit-com/kuberpult/README.md

 ## Etymology

-kuberpult is a catapult for [kubernetes](https://kubernetes.io/) :) it catapults the kubernetes containers to different stages (like production)
+Kuberpult is a catapult for [kubernetes](https://kubernetes.io/) :) it catapults the kubernetes containers to different stages (like production).

 ## About